orbeon/orbeon-forms-doc/form-runner/link-embed/offline-embedding-api.md

     document.querySelector("#orbeon-wrapper"),
     compiledFormDefinition,
     {
-         "appName"    : "my-app",
+        "appName": "my-app",
-         "formName"   : "my-form",
+        "formName": "my-form",
         "formVersion": 1,
-         "mode"       : "new"
+        "mode": "new"
     }
 );
 ```

 This returns a `Promise` which resolves when the form initialization is complete.

-The `compiledFormDefinition` parameter is the binary data obtained from the server-side compilation API, as a `Uint8Array`.
+The `compiledFormDefinition` parameter is the binary data obtained from the server-side compilation API, as
+a `Uint8Array`.

 The third argument is a JavaScript object with the following properties: